Joalor64GH/VisionSphere/README.md

 A gaming console made in HaxeFlixel.
 Mostly based on Sega Dreamcast.

 > [!WARNING]
-> This project is currently in development, and stuff may be unstable or not work at the moment.
+> This project is currently in development, and stuff may be unstable or not work at the moment. <br>
->
 > So if you want to help, issue reports and pull requests would be nice!

 ## To-Dos
 > [!NOTE]
-> !! - High Priority
+> !! - High Priority <br>
->
 > ?? - Low Priority

 * [ ] Add 10 Games (6/10) **[!!]**